-Cardi B Supported Ilhan Omar After President Trump's "Go Back" Remarks By Quoting Beyoncé
+Cardi B Just Defended Ilhan Omar After Trump’s "Go Back" Remarks By Quoting Beyoncé

 In the midst of President Trump's recent verbal attacks on several members of Congress, some celebrities are speaking out in defense of those congresswomen.
 On her Instagram, Cardi B defended Ilhan Omar after Donald Trump's offensive remarks, and she did so with a little help from Beyoncé.

 On July 17, Cardi posted a photo of Omar flashing a big smile in order to show her support for the politician, who has been a target of Trump's vitriol (both via Twitter and at his rallies).
 The rapper captioned the photo with a line from Beyoncé's "Formation," as she wrote, "You know you that b*tch when you cause all this conversation 💁🏽♀️."
 Between the choice of photo and the caption, the "Money" singer's post serves as a strong defense for Omar in the wake of an exhausting and frustrating news cycle.

 Just as Cardi (and Beyoncé) put it, it's certainly true that Omar has been a big topic of conversation, particularly for the president.
 On July 14, Trump took to Twitter in order to address "Progressive Democrat Congresswomen," whom he told to "go back" to to where they came from.
 While he did not name them specifically, his tweet was seemingly directed at a specific group of Democrats, all of whom are American citizens — Omar, Alexandria Ocasio-Cortez, Rashida Tlaib, and Ayanna Pressley — who have spoken out against the Trump administration's immigration policies.

 The president wrote in a thread on Twitter: